swop-io/core-server/README.md

 # core-server

-Express Server with Firebase Database
+Express Server with Firebase Database for Swop dApp - https://youtu.be/UamRRDiRd-o

 ## Sequence Flows